ZGong1/next-auth/README.md

 (not tracked but i'm using the most recent version as of 7/20/2024)
 ## Next-auth
 Used for all auth, and lets you sign in through google
+## Tailwind-css
+over half of the project was written before i transitioned from react -> next & tailwind so there is a very ugly mixing of regular css and tailwind